elulu3/LymphoSeq2_Shiny/index.markdown

 - Sorensen
 - PSI

-These modes will measusre the amount of overlap between two samples.
+These modes will measure the amount of overlap between two samples.
 The output values will range from 0 to 1 where a 0 indiciates no shared sequence frequencies and a 1 indicates the sequence frequencies are identical.

 ### Public TCRB Sequences